raiden-network/raiden-contracts/README.rst

 Why isn't the newest contract version synced with the package version?
   Just by the historical inertia.
 We have been using the ``bumpversion`` command in certain ways so that the contract version and the package version go further apart.
 There is a `proposal <https://github.com/raiden-network/raiden-contracts/issues/584>`__ to sync smart contract versions to the package version sometimes.

+How to find the addresses of deployed contracts?
+  Search above for ``get_contracts_deployed`` and see the usage.